 Center for LGBTQIA+ Student Success (Dean of Students Office)

 The Center for LGBTQIA+ Student Success develops academic and personal success, community, and leadership for lesbian, gay, bisexual, trans, queer, intersex, asexual, and allied students.

-The Directors of Multicultural Student Success advocates for, and supports, domestic students who self-identify as: African American, American Indian/Alaskan Native, Asian American, Hawaiian/Pacific Islander, Latina/o, and/or Multiracial.
-They also provides leadership in the development, implementation, and coordination of diversity and inclusion initiatives for students.
+The Directors of Multicultural Student Success advocates for, and supports, domestic students who self-identify as African American, American Indian/Alaskan Native, Asian American, Hawaiian/Pacific Islander, Latina/o, and/or Multiracial.
+They also provide leadership in the development, implementation, and coordination of diversity and inclusion initiatives for students.

 Faculty and Staff Associations (FSAs) are designed to cultivate and connect Iowa State’s diverse faculty and staff populations to each other and with the greater university community.
 These groups support recruitment and retention by addressing social and professional components essential to an enhanced quality of life for faculty and staff from underrepresented communities.

 The Iowa State University Gender-Inclusive Restrooms Map provides a list and visual layout of gender-inclusive restrooms across campus.
 A gender-inclusive restroom is defined as a single stall, lockable restroom, open to the public, with signage that indicates that anyone may use that restroom, regardless of gender.

 This page provides an overview of institutional reports through the office of the Vice President for Diversity & Inclusion.